khushi-411/learnings/research_papers/03_attention-is-all-you-need.md

 #### Encoder and Decoder Stacks
 1. **ENCODER**
-    - Stack of N = 6 identical layers.
-Each has 2 sub-layers (multi-head self-attention layers and feed-forward network).
+    - Stack of $N = 6$ identical layers.
+Each has $2$ sub-layers (multi-head self-attention layers and feed-forward network).
     - After each sub-layer, they applied layer normalization.
-    - All sub-layers of the model and embedding layers produce an output dimension of 512.
+    - All sub-layers of the model and embedding layers produce an output dimension of $512$.
 2. **DECODER**
-    - Stack of N = 6 identical layers.
-Each has 2 sub-layers, as above, adds another sub-layer that performs multi-head attention over the output of the encoder sack.
+    - Stack of $N = 6$ identical layers.
+Each has $2$ sub-layers, as above, adds another sub-layer that performs multi-head attention over the output of the encoder sack.
     - Same as encoder, adds a layer normalization operation.
-    - To ensure prediction for position *i*, t depend on output of position less than *i*, apply masking.
+    - To ensure prediction for position $i$, t depend on output of position less than $i$, apply masking.

 #### Attention
 - Mapping a query and a set of key-value pairs to an output.